Generic measures with slowly decaying Fourier coefficients: Measures with small support

-With this result at hand, we now establish the uncertain principle which is the foundation of \thref{THM:NECREG}. \begin{proof}[Proof of \thref{LEM:UPZYG}] The proof is inspired from K\"orner-Meyer Lemma (see Lemma 2.1 in \cite{korner2003topological}), and is proved by contradiction.
-Suppose the statement fails for a certain collection of set of parameters $(N, \gamma, \delta)$.
-Then here must exist numbers $(\varepsilon_k)_k$ with $\varepsilon_k \to 0$, such that the following statements hold: there is a sequence of complex finite Borel measures $(\mu_k)_k$ on $\T$ with $\norm{\mu_k}\leq 1$, and
+With this result at hand, we now establish the uncertainty principle which lays our foundation for \thref{THM:NECREG}. \begin{proof}[Proof of \thref{LEM:UPZYG}] The proof is inspired from the K\"orner-Meyer Lemma (see Lemma 2.1 in \cite{korner2003topological}), and is also proved by contradiction.
+Suppose the statement fails for a certain set of parameters $(N, \gamma, \delta)$.
+Then there exists numbers $(\varepsilon_k)_k$ with $\varepsilon_k \to 0$, such that the following statements hold: there is a sequence of complex finite Borel measures $(\mu_k)_k$ on $\T$ with $\norm{\mu_k}\leq 1$, and